WyoTech Tuition and Financial Aid

-Get estimated net price information (defined as the estimated cost of attendance – including tuition and required fees, books and supplies, room and board (meals), and other related expenses – minus estimated grant and scholarship aid) based on what similar students paid in a previous year.
+What will it cost to attend WyoTech?
+Get your estimated cost of attendance (tuition and required fees, books and supplies, room and board / meals, and other related expenses), minus estimated grant and scholarship aid, based on what similar students paid in a previous year.

 Questions About Using Your Veteran Benefits at WyoTech?